dschnelldavis/angular2-json-schema-form/README.md

 The value of the required `framework` key is an Angular 2 component which will be called to format each widget before it is displayed.
 The optional `widgets` object contains any custom widgets which will override or supplement the built-in widgets.
 Also, and the `stylesheets` and `scripts` arrays may contain URLs to any supplemental external style sheets and JavaScript libraries to load.

+#### Loading external assets required by a framework

+Most large framework libraries (including both Bootstrap and Material Design) need additional external JavaScript and/or CSS assets loaded in order to work properly.
+The best practice is to load these assets separately in your site, before calling Angular 2 JSON Schema Form.
+Follow these links for information about installing [Bootstrap](http://getbootstrap.com/getting-started/) and [Material Design](https://github.com/angular/material2/blob/master/GETTING_STARTED.md).

-It is more reliable to load external stylesheets and scripts separately in your site, which is the recommended best practice.
-If you are unsure what scripts are required by a particular framework, you can call `getFrameworkStylesheets()` and `getFrameworkScritps()` to return the built-in URLs.
-During development, you may find it helpful to let Angular 2 JSON Schema Form load these resources for you, which you can do in several ways:
+Alternately, during development, you may find it helpful to let Angular 2 JSON Schema Form load these resources for you (as wed did in the 'Basic use' example, above), which you can do in several ways:

 * Call `setFramework` with a second parameter of `true` (e.g. `setFramework('material-design', true)`), or
 * Add `loadExternalAssets: true` to your `options` object, or
 * Add `loadExternalAssets="true"` to your `<json-schema-form>` tag, as shown above.

+Finally, if you want to find what scripts a particular framework will automatically load, you can call `getFrameworkStylesheets()` and `getFrameworkScritps()` to return the built-in arrays of URLs.

+However, once you start developing more complex sites, you should load these assets separately and remove all references to `loadExternalAssets` to prevent the assets from being loaded twice.

+#### Two strategies for writing your own frameworks

 The two built-in frameworks (both in the `/src/frameworks` folder) demonstrate different strategies for how frameworks can style form elements.
 The Bootstrap 3 framework is very lightweight and includes no additional widgets (though it does load some external stylesheets and scripts) and works entirely by adding styles to the default widgets.
 In contrast, the Material Design framework makes much more drastic changes, and uses the [Material Design for Angular 2](https://github.com/angular/material2) library to replace most of the default form control widgets with custom widgets from that library.